Dinoplex Documentation, Wiring and Repair Guides

 • Ferrari Dino 246 Wiring, '73 US, six terminal connector (PDF)

 Marelli AEC103A ignitions have been produced from 1970 to 1975.
-Another batch was produced in 1978, which can be identified by the enclosure cast, which misses the serial number and the cast is a bit rougher than the original batch.
+Another batch was produced in 1978.
+This batch can be identified by the enclosure cast, which has no serial number and the cast is a bit more rough than the original batch.
+The AEC103BA type featured two connectors to easily switch between the Normale and Emergenza (Fallback) mode.

 ^top